AY2324S2-DSA4213-TeamBloopers/Intelli-Exam/README.md

 </h2>

 <div>
 Intelli-Exam knows that educators are busy individuals, having to juggle many responsibilities.
 Furthermore, they are unable to resuse old exam questions as students normally seek them out for practice.

-Intelli-Exam provides a solution implementing RAG and LLMs to generate questions.
+The app provides a solution implementing RAG and LLMs to generate questions.
 The model generates MCQs and Open-Ended questions, and allows equcators to provide complimentary information to switch up the questions whilst still focusing on the syllabus.
 </div>

 <p><h1 align="center"> Table of Contents </h1></p>